IOHprofiler/IOHprofiler.github.io/Competitions/MABBOB_2024.md

 ## Hosting Events

-The Competition on Star Discrepancy Computation is co-located with the [ACM/SIGEVO Genetic and Evolutionary Computation Conference, GECCO 2024](https://gecco-2024.sigevo.org/HomePage), July 14-18 (hybrid: Melbourne, Australia, and online)
+The Competition on Anytime Algorithms for Many-affine BBOB Functions  is co-located with the [ACM/SIGEVO Genetic and Evolutionary Computation Conference, GECCO 2024](https://gecco-2024.sigevo.org/HomePage), July 14-18 (hybrid: Melbourne, Australia, and online)

 ## Questions